Ashutoshdev-hub/Ai-Browser-Automation/README.md

-# AI Browser Agent — Signup Form Auto-Filler
+# Ai-Browser-Automation — Signup Form Auto-Filler

 A CLI-driven agent that uses Playwright to open a browser, navigate to a signup page, detect form fields dynamically, fill them using human-like typing, and optionally submit the form.
 Built in TypeScript with modular utilities for retries, assertions, and media capture.